michael2012z/BitBible/markdown/KJV/files/Deut.md

 9. Remember what the Lord thy God did unto Miriam by the way, after that ye were come forth out of Egypt.

-10. When thou dost lend thy brother any thing, thou shalt not go into his house to fetch his pledge.lend…: Heb. lend the loan of any thing to, etc
+10. When thou dost lend thy brother any thing, thou shalt not go into his house to fetch his pledge.

 11. Thou shalt stand abroad, and the man to whom thou dost lend shall bring out the pledge abroad unto thee.